nnaruka/terraform-aws-tech-test/NOTES.md

 # Software Used

-Terraform verion - 0.12.29
+1. Terraform verion - 0.12.29

-AWS Cli Version - 2.0.36
+2. AWS Cli Version - 2.0.36

 # Steps to build infrastructure

 ```
 1. git clone <this repository>
+2. execute following command and this should build instructure in Ireland Region
-2. cd terraform-aws-tech-test.ireland
+	cd terraform-aws-tech-test/ireland
+	terraform apply -var-file=ireland.tfvars
-3. execute the command -
+3. execute following command and this should build instructure in virginia Region
+	cd ../terraform-aws-tech-test/virginia
 	terraform apply -var-file=virginia.tfvars
-		This should build instructure in Ireland Region
-4. execute command
-		terraform apply -var-file=ireland.tfvars
-		This will build infrastructure in Virginia Region
 5. Create Geolocation record for each ALB.
-DNS names of ALB is displayed after execution of above terraform scripts in step 3,5.
+DNS names of ALB is displayed after execution of above terraform scripts in step 2,3.
 ```